top of page

 This tray was so dirty so the first thing I did was clean the tray really well.
 I used a damp cloth with soap and water and a toothbrush to get into the groves and corners.
 After cleaning it, I decided that it had too many small compartments.
 I knew that I wanted some bigger ones in order to put in background pictures.

 I cut out some of the smaller sections with a utility knife (it wasn't hard to do this, the wood was pretty soft) and used Gorilla Glue to glue the wood where it was loose.
-To ensure that the wood dividers stayed where I needed them to, I put tape on it and let it dry overnight.
+To ensure that the wood dividers stayed where I needed them to, I taped the glued areas and let them dry overnight.
 When I removed the tape, those wooden inserts were not going anywhere!

 You can (sort of) see in the picture below that I ended up with 5 bigger sections which ended up working perfectly.

-Once the glue was dry, I took the tray up to my craft room and started to put background pictures and paper in the sections.
+Once the glue was dry, I started to put background pictures and paper in the sections.
 Honestly, I just didn’t like the brown wood with the items I chose.
-It seemed so blah to me.
-I knew it needed to be painted a bright color.
+It needed to be painted a bright color.

-I used white chalk paint to paint each and every square inch of the brown.
-It took about 3 coats to get it to the point where I was happy with it.
+I used white chalk paint that took 3 coats to get it to the point where I was happy with it.
 Chalk paint dries pretty quickly, so I was able to start decorating the next day.
 I didn’t want to distress the wood, so I just sealed it with some white wax and began to decorate it with special embellishments.
 This is definitely the FUN part!!

-I didn't really have a plan for exact decorations for the tray except for wanting to put my parents' wedding picture, old pictures and pictures of my boys as backgrounds...so that's where I started and went from there.
-As I got further along in the project, more ideas kept coming to me and I built on those ideas.
+I didn't have a specific plan for embellishing the tray except that I knew I wanted to put my parents' wedding picture, old pictures and pictures of my boys as backgrounds.
+That's where I started.
+As the project progressed, ideas would come to me and that is what I built on.

 A Vision Takes Shape